apache/echarts-doc/en/option/component/data-zoom.md

 + 'filter'

-    The data outside the data window，being **filtered out**.
+    The data outside the data window, being **filtered out**.
 This is the most frequently used configuration item.

 + 'empty'

-    The data outside the data window，being  **set as empty**. compared with『being filtered out』，the data of『being set as empty』would be shown as empty data, which would still occupies position.
+    The data outside the data window, being  **set as empty**. compared with『being filtered out』, the data of『being set as empty』would be shown as empty data, which would still occupies position.

 As the following example, the `filterMode` on y axis is set as `'empty'`, and the `filterMode` on x axis is set as  `'filter'`.
 When datazoom is processing  on y axis, the part of column beyond the y axis would be 『set as empty』,  which would still occupies a position on x axis but not be shown.
 This effect is more clear for the filtering setting about outlier.